Independent research No product sales No commissions Verified against the source

 If you have named different nominees for different policies — which is completely allowed — each nominee files their respective claim independently.
 Make sure both nominees know which policy they are named in and where the policy documents are stored.

-Three Real Situations Where Two Policies Make Sense
+Three Situations Where Two Policies Make Sense

 Situation 1: Your Income Grew After Your First Policy